- Lotus Evija – the first all-electric British hypercar – makes its world debut in London

 Putting the customer first

-The Lotus Evija has been designed and engineered at Lotus’ historic home in Hethel, UK, and production will begin in a new dedicated on-site manufacturing facility during 2020.
+The Lotus Evija has been designed and engineered at Lotus’ historic home in Hethel, UK, and production will begin in a new dedicated on-site manufacturing facility.

 A maximum of 130 examples will be built, guaranteeing exclusivity to match the stunning looks, ground-breaking technology and world-beating performance.
 They will be sold directly to customers by Lotus, with the global network of 220 retailers in support.
 Plans to service and maintain the car for each owner are currently in development.